wd-bootcamp/web-exercises/sessions/react-state-2/triple-count_solution/README.md

 Fix the `handleIncrement` function so that it increments the `count` state by 3.
 For this challenge, ensure that `setCount` is still called three times, incrementing the value by 1 each time.
 How can you update state based on the previous state?

+> 💡 Hint: Have a look at the React Docs: [Queueing a Series of State Updates](https://react.dev/learn/queueing-a-series-of-state-updates)

 ## Notes

 - You only have to touch the `./src/components/Counter.jsx` file.